KGDavidson/BoostedBoardsSiteRecreation-Web/README.md

 ## Usage

-Clone this repo to your desktop and open the `index.html` file in your preferred browser.
+Clone this repo to your desktop and open `index.html` in your preferred browser.

 ---